turtle96/taskell/docs/UserGuide.md

  <!--- @@author --->

-Diagram 3 and 4: Keying in `find report` displays list of tasks with report as one of the keywords in task description
+Diagrams 3 and 4: Keying in `find report` displays list of tasks with report as one of the keywords in task description

 > Take Note! <br>
 > * The order of the keywords does not matter. e.g. `chicken egg` will match `egg chicken`.